mahletttadesse/my-first-repo/README.md

 # my-first-repo
-This is my first reafdme file and commit.
+This is my first readme file and commit.

+I am editing the README file.
+Adding some more details about the project description.